bsdimp/freebsd-git-docs/mini-primer.md

 ### Shallow Clone

 A shallow clone copies just the most current code, but none or little of the history.
 This can be useful when you need to build a specific revision of FreeBSD, or when you are just starting out and plan to track the tree more fully.
 You can also use it to limit history to only so many revisions.
+However, see below for a significant limitation of this approach.

 ```
 % git clone -o freebsd -b branch --depth 1 $URL [dir]
 ```

 This clones the repository, but only has the most recent version in the repository.
 The rest of the history is not downloaded.
 Should you change your mind later, you can do 'git fetch --unshallow' to get the old history.

+WARNING: When you make a shallow clone, you will lose the commit count in your uname output.
+This can make it more difficult to determine if your system needs to be updated when a security advisory is issued.

 ### Building